Multi-Persona Thinking for Bias Mitigation in Large Language Models: Related Work

 \subsection{Prompting \& Debiasing}

-Prompting-based approaches have emerged as a particularly promising direction for bias mitigation due to their computational efficiency and broad applicability.
-For example, ~\citet{ganguli2023capacity} and ~\citet{gallegos-etal-2025-self} apply the self-reflection~\citep{madaan2023self} technique for debiasing, where a model is prompted to critique its own reasoning for potential stereotypes before providing a final, revised answer.
+Prompting based approaches have become a promising direction for bias mitigation due to their computational efficiency and broad applicability.
+For example, \citet{ganguli2023capacity} and \citet{gallegos-etal-2025-self} apply self-reflection~\citep{madaan2023self} to debias, where a model is prompted to critique its own reasoning for potential stereotypes before providing a final revised answer.

-\citet{salewski2023context} explore persona-assigning or role-playing prompts to instruct models to respond from the perspective of a domain expert or a specific social identity.
+\citet{salewski2023context} explore persona-assignment or role-playing prompts that instruct models to respond from the perspective of a domain expert or a specific social identity.
 They show that, although expert roles can enhance models' coherence or factual grounding, assigning social identity personas may introduce or amplify associated social biases.
-Subsequent studies further show that relying on a single, static persona can inadvertently reinforce stereotypes or content-dependent biases, demonstrating the limitation and fragility of single-perspective prompting in debiasing tasks \citep{zheng-etal-2024-helpful, gupta2023bias}.
+Subsequent studies further show that relying on a single static persona can inadvertently reinforce stereotypes or content-dependent biases, demonstrating the limitations and fragility of single-perspective prompting in debiasing tasks \citep{zheng-etal-2024-helpful, gupta2023bias}.

 Our work uses multiple diverse personas, which differs from existing single-persona approaches.
-We are inspired by psychological research on perspective-taking and cognitive debiasing \citep{galinsky2000perspective, soll2015user}, which suggests that considering situations from diverse viewpoints leads to less biased understandings.
-Our intuition is that stereotypes and biases from different persona viewpoints can be revealed and removed through an iterative dialectical reasoning.
-However, MPT is different from existing multi-agent frameworks in its interaction goal and structural design.
-Unlike standard multi-agent debate~\cite{du2023improving} which mainly focuses on factual consistency, our framework explicitly assigns contrasting social identities to surface latent stereotypes. \citet{borah-mihalcea-2024-towards} find that multi-agent interactions tend to amplify gender bias.
-We attribute this divergence to MPT's distinct design: it replaces persuasive debate with collaborative bias mitigation, and employs additional neutral persona to anchor objective synthesis.
-Moreover, while \citet{borah-mihalcea-2024-towards} rely on fine-tuning to mitigate gender bias, MPT shows its effectiveness across a broader categories of social biases as an inference-time framework.
+We are inspired by psychological research on perspective-taking~\citep{galinsky2000perspective} and cognitive debiasing~\citep{soll2015user}, which suggests that considering situations from diverse viewpoints can lead to a less biased understanding.
+Our intuition is that stereotypes and biases associated with different personas can be surfaced and reduced through iterative dialectical reasoning.